 Bib shorts for performance riders

-The Aeron Lab Raceline shorts have been engineered to using the best components available including an Elastic Interface® Road Performance Pad for all-day comfort even in an aggressive racing position.
-Aerodynamic fabrics mean a second-skin fit without feeling restrictive.
+The Aeron Lab Raceline 3.0 shorts have been engineered using the best components available including an Elastic Interface® Road Performance Pad for all-day comfort even in an aggressive racing position.
+Aerodynamic fabrics and wind-tunnel testing mean you'll cut through the air more efficiently and save energy for when it counts.

 Using their vast experience of cycle apparel engineering and with input from multi-time world champion and Olympic gold medalist Fabian Cancellara, the Gore Wear C7 Race Bib Shorts+ are designed for comfort when riding and racing at speed.

 As nice as it is to see on a riding day, the sun’s warmth can make things very difficult in the height of summer.
-The Endura Women’s Pro SL DS Bib Shorts are designed to keep you going when it really heats up, thanks to the Coldblack technology contained within.
+The Pro SL Bib Shorts are designed to keep you going when it really heats up, thanks to the Coldblack technology contained within.
 It works hard to reduce the heat as it builds up.
+Choose between three different pad widths for customised comfort.

 Bib shorts for every day and club riders